mnpenner/docker-images/php-fpm/README.md

 php-fpm with `composer` and [`php-fpm-healthcheck`](https://github.com/renatomefi/php-fpm-healthcheck).

-Uses production configuration by default. `access.log` is disabled to prevent double logging when used with nginx.
-Runs as `www-data:www-data`.
+Uses production configuration and runs as `www-data:www-data` by default.

 Comes with the following extensions enabled: